 - Social networks, like spending time with friends who continue to use

-Several counseling therapies are available for prescription drug abuse, and no one established method is known to be better than another.
-Likewise, no one approach is appropriate for everyone with opiate addiction.
-The right drug abuse treatment plan is tailored to a person's addiction and his or her individual needs.
+Several counseling therapies treat prescription drug abuse.
+No one method is known to be better than another.
+Likewise, no one approach works for everyone with opiate addiction.
+The right treatment plan will be tailored to your addiction and individual needs.

 Individual vs. Group Therapy

-Individual therapy can be helpful in the case of a dual diagnosis: coexisting depression, bipolar disorder, or other significant mental health condition that requires treatment in its own right, separate from the opioid addiction.
+Individual therapy can help when you have depression, bipolar disorder, or another significant mental health condition that requires treatment in its own right, separate from your addiction.